andrew/ultimate-awesome/README.md

 - [awesome-solana](https://github.com/xiaomingx/awesome-solana) - A curated list of awesome frameworks, libraries and software for the solana programming language.
 - [awesome-llm-agent-privacy](https://github.com/yagobski/awesome-llm-agent-privacy) - A curated list of papers on privacy, security, and compliance in LLM-based agent systems — attacks, defenses, benchmarks, and regulatory frameworks.
 - [101](https://github.com/yhjor/101) - Hand-picked Coding Bootcamp resources for first time learners.
-- [awesome-claude-multi-agent](https://github.com/yigtwxx/awesome-claude-multi-agent) - A curated list of frameworks, patterns, and research for orchestrating multi-agent systems built on Claude, including subagent collections and primary sources from Anthropic.
 - [awesome-modern-compiler](https://github.com/yilingqinghan/awesome-modern-compiler) - Curated learning portal for compiler enthusiasts and systems programmers—featuring tutorials, academic resources, expert profiles, project showcases and interactive tools around modern compilation technologies.
 - [awesome-nodejs-rest-api](https://github.com/yogski/awesome-nodejs-rest-api) - So, you want to create REST API using Node.js?
 This is the reference you need to build the right recipe.
 - [awesome-chatgpt-zh](https://github.com/yuchenlichuck/awesome-chatgpt-zh) - 来自 OpenAI 的 ChatGPT 和 GPT-3 精选资源列表.